Temmie-Flakes/Simple_Speech_Recognition/README.md

 or <br />
 `venv\Scripts\python.exe Open_WebUI.py --cache_dir "modelsCache" --device "cpu" --compute_type "float32"` <br />
 whichever one that works
-- when translating to a different language that has non utf-8(ascii) characters (Korean, Chinese, Arabic, etc... ) TURN OFF WRITING TO TEXT FILE. this is due to python automatically assuming text to UTF-8 when writing to a file
+- translating to a different language might not be reliable, not sure if its the model or my impementation.
 - When importing files, Gradio creates 2 temp files which are identical to the origional file.
 This can take up space and cause alot of read/writes to happen.
 Why does it make 2 and not 1 temp file? heck if i know...
 - all the files get stored locally and can be used offline once ran atleast one time.<br />
 all nessarry files \*__should__\* all get stored within the same file as the program